lgblgblgb/xep128/README.md

 Pause/break on your keyboard works as "soft reset".
 Press with shift key for hard reset.

+Please continue with the next chapter for more advanced topics.

 # More information on emulated hardware add-ons

 The SD card image is a normal VHD file, you can try to replace it with your own.